Washington Park (Los Angeles)

 In 1913 and 1914, the Venice Tigers of the PCL also played home games at Washington Park, except for Sunday morning and special holiday games.

-A football game between USC and California on November 25, 1915 drew 8,000 spectators, the largest crowd to have seen a football game in Southern California at that time.
+A football game between USC and California on November 25, 1915, drew 8,000 spectators, the largest crowd to have seen a football game in Southern California at that time.
+Buster Keaton filmed a scene of Neighbors (1920) at Washington Park.

-The sources say that William Wrigley, Jr., owner of the Angels was rebuffed in his request to build an underground parking garage beneath the ballpark.
-He then decided to build a new ballpark, which was named Wrigley Field and opened late in the 1925 season, at 42nd Street and Avalon Boulevard.
+The sources say that William Wrigley Jr., owner of the Angels, was rebuffed in his request to build an underground parking garage beneath the ballpark, whose land the Angels were renting.
+He then decided to purchase land to build a new ballpark.
+It was named Wrigley Field and opened late in the 1925 season, at 42nd Street and Avalon Boulevard.
+It was about 1½ miles straight south of Washington Park.

+The final field dimensions were discussed in an article comparing Washington Park with Wrigley Field.
+Left field was 325 ft, center field was 411 ft, and right field was 325 ft.

+The final baseball games at Washington Park were a series by the Angels vs. Seattle, which concluded on September 20; and a series by the Vernon Tigers vs. Portland, which concluded on September 27.
+The Los Angeles vs. Seattle series ended in a doubleheader which was marred by a forfeiture by Seattle in the second game.
+The Vernon vs. Portland series also ended in a doubleheader, both games won by Vernon.

 Washington Park was demolished soon after the final game in 1925.
 As of February 2022, the site is occupied by commercial buildings, parking lots, and a McDonald's.
 Los Angeles Trade–Technical College (LATTC) is a block to the west, as is the Grand/LATTC station of the Los Angeles Metro Rail system.
 The International Mart (formerly the Mode O'Day building), a 14-story edifice that houses a grocery store and warehouse, is a block to the east.
 The nearest freeway is the 110, a few blocks west of the Metro stop.